Najd

+Najd is a historical region of the Arabian Peninsula that includes most of the central region of Saudi Arabia.
+It is roughly bounded by the Hejaz region to the west, the Nafud desert in al-Jawf to the north, ad-Dahna Desert in al-Ahsa to the east, and Rub' al-Khali to the south, although its exact boundaries cannot be determined due to varying geographical and political limits throughout history.

-Historic Najd was divided into three modern administrative regions still in use today.
-The Riyadh region, featuring Wadi Hanifa and the Tuwaiq escarpment, which houses easterly Yamama with the Saudi capital, Riyadh since 1824, and the Sudairi region, which has its capital in Majmaah.
-The second administrative unit, Al-Qassim, houses the fertile oases and date palm orchards spread out in the region's highlands along Wadi Rummah in central Najd with its capital in Buraidah, the second largest Najdi city, with the region historically contested by the House of Rashid to its north and the House of Saud to its east and south.
-The third administrative unit is northerly Ḥaʼil, which features the mountains of Jabal Shammar housing the Tayy capital of Ḥaʼil.
+Administratively, Najd is divided into three main regions: the Riyadh region which features Wadi Hanifa and the Tuwaiq escarpment, which houses easterly Yamama with the Saudi capital, Riyadh since 1824, and the Sudairi region, which has its capital in Majmaah.
+The second region, Al-Qassim, houses the fertile oases and date palm orchards spread out in the region's highlands along Wadi Rummah in central Najd with its capital in Buraidah, the second largest Najdi city, with the region historically contested by the House of Rashid to its north and the House of Saud to its east and south.
+The third administrative unit is northerly Ḥa'il, which features the mountains of Jabal Shammar housing the Tayy capital of Ḥa'il.

+The Najd region is where about a third of Saudi Arabia's modern population resides.
+It is the home of the House of Saud, from which it pursued its unification with Hejaz since the time of the Emirate of Diriyah.

+Toponymy

+The term Najd (نجد) literally translates to "highland" in Arabic.

 History

-Pre-6th century
+Ancient history

-The Najd region is home to Al-Magar, which was an advanced prehistoric culture of the Neolithic whose epicenter lay in modern-day southwestern Najd.
+The Najd region is home to Al-Magar, which was an advanced prehistoric culture of the Neolithic whose center lay in modern-day southwestern Najd.
 Al-Magar is possibly one of the first cultures in the world where widespread agriculture and the domestication of animals occurred, particularly that of the horse, during the Neolithic period, before climate changes in the region resulted in desertification.
 Radiocarbon dating of several objects discovered at Al-Magar indicate an age of about 9,000 years.

-In November 2017 hunting scenes showing images of what appears to be domesticated dogs resembling the Canaan dog and wearing leashes were discovered in Shuwaymis, an area about 370 km southwest of the city of Ha'il.
-Dated at 8000 years before the present, these are thought of as the earliest known depictions of dogs in the world.
+In November 2017 hunting scenes showing images of what appear to be domesticated dogs resembling the Canaan dog and wearing leashes were discovered in Shuwaymis, an area about 370 km southwest of the city of Ha'il.
+Dated at 8,000 years before the present, these are thought of as the earliest known depictions of dogs in the world.